 Salmon and Avocado Tostadas

-For mains it’s all about the ramen, especially the 20 hour pork bone broth which all have charred or chashu pork belly with additions such as softshell crab or pork mince.
+For mains, it’s all about the ramen, especially the 20-hour pork bone broth which all have charred or chashu pork belly with additions such as softshell crab or pork mince.
 Spring onions, bamboo, beansprouts, kale and Clarence Court Eggs add additional flavours and textures.
 They also have a chicken bone broth with pulled chicken and another with pork.

 The reason we went was to try the mushroom broth with mushrooms, mushroom butter, asparagus, bok choy, garlic, thyme and Clarence Court egg.
 Homeboy had tofu, I didn’t because I am not a big fan.
-I have to say it was a very good ramen, we’ve had quite a few recently and this was one of the best.
+I have to say it was very good ramen, we’ve had quite a few recently and this was one of the best.
 This is the development kitchen, so you are likely to be tasting some new creations on your visit!

 Mushroom Broth Ramen

 We were full after a snack and the bowl of ramen.
 It was a pity because I would have loved a Mochi Ice Cream.
-The flavours included Mango, Yuzu, Raspberry, Coconut, Green Tea, Hazelnut, Salted Caramel and Chocolate.
+The flavours include Mango, Yuzu, Raspberry, Coconut, Green Tea, Hazelnut, Salted Caramel and Chocolate.
 Snacks are £4-9.40, Meaty and Chicken Ramens are £10.70-14.20, Mushroom Broth Ramen is £10.40-10.80 and the Mochi Ice Cream is £1.60.
 Drinks include sake and whisky.